MdSazzadIslam/nextjs-mongo-crud/README.md

 ## Getting Started
-Don't forget to give this repo a ⭐ if you like and want to appreciate my efforts
+Don't forget to give this repo a ⭐ if you like and want to appreciate my efforts This application is deployed on Netlify.
+Please check it out https://nextjs-mongo-crud.vercel.app/

 First, run the development server: